xmldom/xmldom/readme.md

 ### HTML

-xmldom does not have any goal of supporting the full spec, but it has some capability to parse, report and serialize things differently when "detecting HTML" (by checking the default namespace).
+xmldom does not have any goal of supporting the full spec, but it has some capability to parse, report and serialize things differently when it is told to parse HTML (by passing the HTML namespace).
-There is an upcoming change to better align the implementation with the latest specs, related to <https://github.com/xmldom/xmldom/issues/203>.

 ### SAX, XML, XMLNS